-Dogs will usually spend so much effort trying to paw and rub it off his muzzle that any learning is hard to come by.
+A dog will usually spend so much effort trying to paw and rub it off his muzzle that any learning is hard to come by.

-Also, it tightens and pulls the dog's head to one side whenever he tries to pull ahead of you, which is dangerous for his neck and spine.
+Also, it tightens and pulls the dog's head to one side whenever he tries to pull ahead of you, which is not safe for his neck and spine.

 Another device, the Lupi is a dog harness that "hobbles" your dog's front legs.
 Whenever he tries to pull, the harness tightens around his legs.
 It is also a restraining device, like the Gentle Leader.

-Once the harness comes off, the dog can immediately feel the difference between that and a regular collar, and the unwanted pulling will come back immediately.
+Once the harness comes off, your dog can immediately feel the difference between that and a regular collar, and the unwanted pulling will come back immediately.
 It does not train your dog, but restrains him.

 By now you may have noticed that I only use dog training collars that are humane, non-restrictive or restraining, and that can be phased out to a flat-buckle or no collar once the dog is properly trained.

 Don't expect this to happen overnight!
 Like all good things, it takes time.

 I call this an "invisible leash" - a leash does not attach to the collar.
 Worn snugly around the dog's neck, it has two posts that should touch the dog's skin.

 Worried that you'll hurt your dog?
-Try it on your hand - I have!
+Try it on your hand - I do!
 What you will feel is similar to what you feel when you get a shock after touching a door knob (static).
 It is completely humane.
 I would never use it if it wasn't.

 Yes, that's right...
 I use these remote training dog collars as well!
-Do not use this type of collar until your dog has been trained for at least 6 months.
-I use them in the Intermediate to Advanced Level, when they start doing off-leash obedience, such as long distance recalls.
-It's also great for troubleshooting behavior problems such as aggression.
+Do not use this type of collar until your dog has been trained for at least 6 months, and understands what you are asking of him.

-This last type of dog training collar that we'll look at is a "dog barking collar".
-It's also hands-free, and doesn't require you to push a button for a correction to occur.
+This last type of dog training collar that we'll look at is an anti-bark collar.
+It's hands-free, and doesn't require you to push a button for a correction to occur.

 There are different types of anti-bark collars.
 A citronella anti-bark collar is good for 'softer' dogs - it sprays citronella upwards in front of his face, startling him into being quiet.

-An automatic electronic anti-bark collar is better for a stronger, 'harder' dog.
+An electronic anti-bark collar is better for a more persistent, 'harder' dog.
 As with the citronella collar, it corrects the dog automatically when he barks, using a muscle stimulus correction (like the e-collar).

 Want an easy way to keep up-to-date on new training articles that are added to our site?
 Sign up for "The Yellow Hydrant", a monthly selection of dog tips and techniques that is only for subscribers!
 Best part... it's totally free!
 To join the rest of the dog people, fill out the form below.